Beringia: Refugium

 The latest emergence of the land bridge was c.
 70,000 years ago.
 However, from c.
 24,000 YBP the Laurentide ice sheet fused with the Cordilleran ice sheet; this event allowed gene flow between Beringia (and Eurasia) and continental North America.
 The Yukon corridor opened between the receding ice sheets c.
 13,000 YBP, and this once again allowed gene flow between Eurasia and continental North America until the land bridge was finally closed by rising sea levels c.
 10,000 YBP.
 During the Holocene, many mesic-adapted species left the refugium and spread eastward and westward, while at the same time the forest-adapted species spread with the forests up from the south.
 The arid-adapted species were reduced to minor habitats or became extinct.

 The Mammut americanum (American mastodon) became extinct around 12,000–9,000 years ago due to human-related activities, climate change, or a combination of both.
 See Quaternary extinction event and Holocene extinction.

 The ecosystem of Beringia changed as the changing climate affected the environment, and thus determined which plants and animals were able to survive.
 The land mass could be a barrier as well as a bridge: during colder periods, glaciers advanced and precipitation levels dropped.
 During warmer intervals, clouds, rain and snow altered soils and drainage patterns.
 Fossil remains show that spruce, birch and poplar once grew beyond their northernmost range today, indicating that there were periods when the climate was warmer and wetter.
 The environmental conditions were not homogenous in Beringia.
 Recent stable isotope studies of woolly mammoth bone collagen demonstrate that western Beringia (Siberia) was colder and drier than eastern Beringia (Alaska and Yukon), which was more ecologically diverse.

 Grey wolves suffered a species-wide population bottleneck (reduction) approximately 25,000 YBP during the Last Glacial Maximum.
 This was followed by a single population of modern wolves expanding out of their Beringia refuge to repopulate the wolf's former range, replacing the remaining Pleistocene wolf populations across Eurasia and North America.
 The extinct pine species Pinus matthewsii has been described from Pliocene sediments in the Yukon areas of the refugium.

 Beringian Gap

 The existence of fauna endemic to the respective Siberian and North American portions of Beringia has led to the 'Beringian Gap' hypothesis, wherein an unconfirmed geographic factor blocked migration across the land bridge when it emerged.
 Beringia did not block the movement of most dry steppe-adapted large species such as saiga antelope, woolly mammoth, and caballid horses.
 Notable restricted fauna include the woolly rhino in Siberia (which went no further east than the Anadyr River), and Arctodus simus, American badger, American kiang-like equids, Bootherium and Camelops in North America, with the existence of Homotherium being disputed in Late Pleistocene Siberia.
 The lack of mastodon and Megalonyx has been attributed to their inhabitation of Alaska and the Yukon being limited to interglacials.
-However, ground sloth eDNA has potentially been recovered from Siberia.
+However, ground sloth environmental DNA has potentially been recovered from Siberia.